fourz/dynamic-wallpaper/README.md

 # Dynamic Wallpaper

-A comprehensive reference library and wallpaper management tool powered by LLM workflows.
+An extensible library of reference guides and simple wallpaper tool powered by LLM workflows.

 ## Overview

-Originally designed as a simple wallpaper app, Dynamic Wallpaper has evolved into a versatile reference library with self-documenting capabilities.
+Originally designed as a simple wallpaper app, Dynamic Wallpaper has evolved into a mini reference library.

 ### Purpose
 - Originally a simple wallpaper app